Telefonica/mistica-ios/CONTRIBUTING.md

 We would love to accept your Pull Requests but please, before starting your development, [create an issue](https://github.com/Telefonica/mistica-ios/issues/new/choose).

-When selecting the reviewers for you pull request, we encourage to use the `Telefonica/iOS` team as it will automatically select two reviewers from the team.
+When selecting the reviewers for your pull request, use the `Telefonica/iOS` team as it will automatically select two reviewers from the team.

-The prefered way to merge a pull request is by squashing all commits and combine them into one that will have a meaningful message following the ["Commit messages"](#commit-messages) guidelines.
+Pull request will be merged by the repo owners by squashing all commits and combining them into one that will have a meaningful message following the ["Commit messages"](#commit-messages) guidelines.

 ### Release workflow

-To create a new release, use the GitHub action `Relese`.
+To create a new release, use the GitHub action `Release`.
 The process is automated using [semantic-release](https://github.com/semantic-release/semantic-release), which will increase version numbers, update the CHANGELOG.md and create a new GitHub release.

 ### Commit messages